 Also at The Oxford is the Art Deco style Cruise Room, a nautically themed bar known for its martinis.
 And the mysterious postal worker, who orders a beer and drinks it, muttering about “taking the gifts to the children” and the leaves.
 The beer is untouched.
 Research talks about a 1930s postal worker tasked with delivering Christmas gifts to the treacheros mining town of Central City but never arriving.
 In the spring his body was found with the Christmas gifts surrounding him.

 The haunted history of the Croke Patterson Mansion in Denver’s Capitol Hill dates back to the late 1800s.
 The Castle Project is a documentary that chronicles the strange occurrences that bring chills to even the most skeptical ghost hunter.
 Apparitions, whispering voices, and strange smells quickly bring goosebumps to visitors.
 The 14,000 square foot bed and breakfast is an 1890s red sandstone mansion built by Thomas Croke.
 In 1970s, the mansion began its path to the dark side with a reportedly haunted by a little girl buried deep in the basement floor.
 Today the mansion is a lovely B&B, Patterson Historic Inn, but the paranormal activity might chase away a good night’s sleep.

-Photos Courtesy of VISIT DENVER, Brown Palace Hotel & Spa, Diana Rowe, Patterson Historic Inn, and the Lumbar Baron.
+Photos Courtesy of VISIT DENVER, Brown Palace Hotel & Spa, Diana Rowe, Patterson Historic Inn, and the Lumber Baron.